miku/packpy/Slides.md

 # What will we look at?

 * just do nothing
-* from module to package to pypi
+* modules, packages, distributions, PyPI
 * single file deployments (PEP 441)
 * reusing linux distribution infrastructure
 * images and containers
 * frozen software

-Is there a best things.
+Is there a best thing?
 No. In the best case some inspiration or awareness of tools.

 ----